top of page

 Q: What are the indications for Plaquex ?

-A: Atherosclerosis (angina pectoris, peripheral vascular disease, stroke, carotid obstruction etc.); liver disease; kidney disease; certain skin conditions such as Psoriasis and Neurodermitis showed improvement under PC treatment and new findings suggest Macular Degeneration can be positively influenced.
 It is important to understand that Plaquex among other things replaces damaged PC in cell membranes so the cells return to normal health and function.
 This is especially important in patients over 50 years of age, as the body's own PC synthesis declines with increasing age thus rendering the body unable to repair the constant damage to cell membranes.

 Q: Can the removal of plaque cause a stroke ?